bhiziroglu/Video-Conferencing-over-SDN/README.md

 * Floodlight Module

   A sample tutorial page is available [here](https://floodlight.atlassian.net/wiki/spaces/floodlightcontroller/pages/1343513/How+to+Write+a+Module) explaning the addition of external modules into Floodlight Project.
-  Two java files in Floodlight-Module folder should be installed in the same module in Floodlight.
+  All java files in Floodlight-Module folder should be installed in the same module in Floodlight.

+  Routable service opens a route in the SDN controller.
+By default, TEM sends requests to /wm/session/desc path.

+  SignalingServerRestApi service listens for HTTP requests from TEM.
+It also parses the incoming requests and sends them to Queue Pusher Service.
+It also updates the flow charts of the switches according to the path received from TEM.

+  SDNSlicing service gets the parsed switch ID / port ID pairs from SignalingServerRestApi service and opens queues for the paths.

 * Mininet Topologies